StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/cold-hot-backup-restore.md

 ## Available backup and restore procedures

-!!! warning "Testing responsabilities"
+!!! warning "Testing responsibilities"
     The responsibility for implementing and testing these processes lies with you.
 Validate them in a controlled environment before using them in production.
-We aren't liable for data loss, downtime, or failures due to incorrect configurations or restoration issues.
+TheHive isn't liable for data loss, downtime, or failures due to incorrect configurations or restoration issues.

 !!! note "Full backups only"
     These procedures focus exclusively on methods for creating full backups and don't cover incremental backup strategies.

 ### Cold backup and restore procedures

-How you proceed with cold backup and restore depends on your infrastructure and orchestration setup, whether you're using physical servers, virtual servers, Docker, Kubernetes, or cloud solutions like AWS EC2.
+How you proceed with cold backup and restore depends on your infrastructure and orchestration setup.
+This could involve physical servers, virtual servers, Docker, Kubernetes, or cloud solutions like AWS EC2.

-For example, with AWS EC2, where data, indexes, and files are stored on dedicated volumes, taking daily snapshots can be completed in just a few minutes, including tasks like stopping and restarting services.
+For example, with AWS EC2, data, indexes, and files are stored on dedicated volumes.
+Taking daily snapshots can be completed in just a few minutes, including tasks like stopping and restarting services.

 * Physical servers: [Back up](../backup-restore/backup/cold-backup/physical-server.md) / [Restore](../backup-restore/restore/cold-restore/physical-server.md)
 * Virtual servers: [Back up](../backup-restore/backup/cold-backup/virtual-server.md) / [Restore](../backup-restore/restore/cold-restore/virtual-server.md)